A new study in mice shows once again why it's important for scientists to include both male and female subjects in tests.

 "This study shows how considering the gender of volunteers is an opportunity in research," says the Morshead.
 "If we had combined the two genders and drawn conclusions, the beneficial effects of metformin would not have emerged."

-"Human studies are complicated on many levels, and considering the sex of the test subjects separately adds another difficulty, but this work emphasizes its importance."
+"Human studies are complicated on many levels, and considering the sex of the test subjects separately adds further difficulty, but this work emphasizes its importance."